JordiSubirana/ATEMA/README.md

 ## Thanks

 I'm working on **ATEMA** during my spare time to learn how rendering engines are made, and create my own implementation on various systems (yes, I enjoy reinventing the wheel sometimes).
 I've been inspired by other persons doing the same thing, and by some projects or papers I found online.
-Here is some of my inspiration sources I'd like to thank :
+Here are some of my sources of inspiration I'd like to thank:

 * [Nazara Engine](https://github.com/NazaraEngine/NazaraEngine)
 * [Banshee](https://github.com/ValtoGameEngines/Banshee-Engine)